 Information about acceptable use of copyrighted or licensed materials for classroom teaching is included in the libraries' Compliance Policies webpage.
 Electronic versions of copyrighted material submitted must comply with U.S. Copyright Law "fair use" [need link] guidelines, as well as with licensing agreements

-Questions about particular use or handling policies, availability of equipment etc. at the Folsom Library should be directed to the Course Reserves Coordinator (tel.: 518-276-8310 or email).
+Questions about the particular use, handling policies, and availability of Course Reserves materials in the Folsom Library should be directed to the Course Reserves Coordinator by calling (518) 276-8310 or via email).

-Questions about course reserves materials for Architecture courses should be directed to the Architecture Library (tel.: 518-276-6465).
+Questions about Course Reserves materials in Rensselaer’s Architecture Library should be directed to the Architecture Library by calling (518) 276-6465.

-Guests may ask at the Service Desk to be logged on to one of the public computers.
-Access to library computers by members of the Rensselaer community takes precedence over access by the general public.
+Guests who are visiting the Rensselaer campus may inquire at the Library Service Desks to be logged in to one of the public computers.
+However, access to library computers by members of the Rensselaer community takes precedence over access by the general public.

-- Guests do not have access to WiFi or printing privileges so must save documents to a flash drive, or email documents to themselves via an internet email client.
+In addition, Library guests should note that licensing agreements restrict some resources to current members of the Rensselaer community, and these resources will not be accessible to campus guests.
+Similarly, campus guests do not have access to WiFi or printing privileges, so they must save documents to a flash drive, or send documents to themselves via an internet email client.

-Library computers are provided in support of Rensselaer's educational and research missions.
-Use of this equipment for other purposes is not permitted.
-All library users are expected to adhere to Rensselaer's policies on Electronic Citizenship .
+It is important to note that all Library computers are provided in support of Rensselaer's educational and research missions, and therefore use of this equipment for any other purposes is not permitted.
+All library users are expected to adhere to Rensselaer's policies on Electronic Citizenship.

 Current Rensselaer students, faculty, and staff, have access to printing when logged on to a library workstation.
 Library guests do not have printing privileges so must save documents to a flash drive or email the documents to themselves.

-Names and locations of the RCS public printers in the libraries:
+Names, formats, and locations of the Libraries’ public printers: